-This Female Artist Is Turning Guns Into Hand-Stitched Pillows
+This Artist Is Turning Guns Into Hand-Sewn Pillows

 We all know the cycle so well at this point that even the recap of it has gotten exhausting: a horrific mass shooting, followed by public outcry, calls for gun control, a speech by President Obama, and a congressional standstill.
 Nothing ever seems to change — that is, until last week, when President Obama finally announced new executive orders aimed at curbing gun violence that will restrict where people can buy a firearm without a background check.
 While the order closes an important loophole, several analysts say it might not actually change much at all when it comes to the actual prevention of mass shootings.